 my name’s Antonio and I’m from Italy.
-In this page you’ll find some personal and professional information about me.
+On this page you’ll find some personal and professional information about me.

 Academic and professional path

-I was born in the southern Italy where I spent most of my childhood.
-At the age of 19 I decided to move to Modena, in the northern Italy, where I graduated in Computer Engineering.
+I was born in southern Italy where I spent most of my childhood.
+At the age of 19 I decided to move to Modena, in northern Italy, where I graduated in Computer Engineering.
 Modena is a great city, neither too small nor too big.
-Its engineering university (Enzo Ferrari) was already famous for their mechanical courses and for the relation with the Formula 1 team.
+Its engineering university (Enzo Ferrari) was already famous for its mechanical courses and for its relation with the Formula 1 team.

 Yes….
 Big city life baby!
-I still remember the first time I entered the Central Station.
+I still remember the first time I entered the Central Train Station.
 I was looking through the train window, staring at the tall and crowded buildings.
-I was hired in Dalani thanks to one of my ex colleague I’ve know in the previous job.
-Truly startup experience: no fixed hours, lots of work and lots of fun.
+I was hired in Westwing Home and Living thanks to one of my ex-colleague I’ve known from my previous job.
+Truly startup experience: no fixed hours, lots of work, and lots of fun.
 My colleagues and I were in charge to design and maintain the entire network infrastructure.
-I’ve been there for almost 3 exciting years until I realised I wanted to go further.
+I’ve been there for almost 3 exciting years until I realized I wanted to go further.

 It was at that time that I decided to go “abroad”.
 I’m using commas because I was still leaving in Italy (at the border) but working in Switzerland.
-It’s a case where you’re a commute which crosses the border every day.
-In a few words it didn’t last long.
+It’s a case where you’re a commuter who crosses the border every day.
+In short, it didn’t last long.
 What did I learn from this?
 That if you want to go abroad, you should go all in and really MOVE.

 So here we are in the present times.
-After almost 2 years in the game industry I moved to a new company, Altroconsumo, as a Software Engineer.
-It is a bigger and well structured company which is part of a wider European group.
+After 2 years in the game industry, I moved to a new company, Altroconsumo, as a Software Engineer.
+It is a bigger and well-structured company that is part of a wider European group.
 They aim to promote and defend consumer interests, solve their problems and help them exercise their fundamental rights.
-This gave me a huge feel of satisfaction.
+This gave me a huge feeling of satisfaction.
 Being able to see my daily job affecting and hopefully improving peoples’ life in some way is very rewarding.